Build an Embeddings index from a data source

 In Part 1, we gave a general overview of txtai, the backing technology and examples of how to use it for similarity searches.
 Part 2 covered an embedding index with a larger dataset.

 For real world large-scale use cases, data is often stored in a database (Elasticsearch, SQL, MongoDB, files, etc).
-Here we'll show how to read from SQLite, build a Embedding index backed by word embeddings and run queries against the generated Embeddings index.
+Here we'll show how to read from SQLite, build an Embedding index and run queries against the generated Embeddings index.

 This example covers functionality found in the paperai library.
 See that library for a full solution that can be used with the dataset discussed below.